— 16 min read

 What is an RFI in construction?

-An RFI, or Request for Information, is a business process used in construction to request clarification about documents, drawings, specifications, or other project conditions.
-RFIs are used to resolve information gaps, eliminate ambiguities, and capture and share specific decisions during the course of the project.
+An RFI is a business process used in construction to request clarification about documents, drawings, specifications or other project conditions.
+RFIs are used to resolve information gaps and eliminate ambiguities by capturing and sharing specific decisions made during the course of the project.

 RFIs can be roughly classified into several different categories.
 These classifications can be valuable to the project team if broad categories are used in documents.
-This way they will enhance communication, focus the process on the intended and desired result, and steer the project team.
+This way, they can enhance communication, focus the process on the intended and desired result and steer the project team.

 These categories are: